 The Marker column changes to the marker's color indicating the marker is now assigned to that signal.

-After releasing the mouse button, the marker snaps to the proposed edge and the time between the marker's current position and the center point of the screen is displayed at the top of the marker column.
-Below, we see this measurement to be 850ns with the text "@<->M3" directly above it..
+After releasing the mouse button, the marker snaps to the proposed edge and the time between the marker's current position and the center Time Reference point (@) is displayed in the upper left corner using the marker's color.
+Below, we see this measurement to be 900ns.
+We also see the measurement from the marker's last position to its current position just above the signal's waveform.
+Below, we see that measurement as 3.52 us.

 Snap and Measure